Download the PDF version of our Home Visit Guidelines or read below:

-- Bookings will not be accepted for patients requiring restraint unless assistance is available
+- Bookings will not be accepted for patients requiring restraint unless assistance is available.

-- Requests for a home visit must be made by the referring medical practitioner or nurse practitioner – not the patient, caregiver or relative
+- Requests for a home visit must be made by the referring medical practitioner or nurse practitioner – not the patient, caregiver or relative.

-- We require the Home Visit Coordinator to be notified (call 03 360 0842) if there are any particular specifications with regard to the testing e.g. fasting or drug levels
+- We require the Home Visit Coordinator to be notified (call 03 360 0842) if there are any particular specifications with regard to the testing e.g. fasting or drug levels.

-- Please call our Home Visit Coordinator on 03 360 0842
+- To make an Urgent Request, please call our Home Visit Coordinator on 03 360 0842.

-Note: such requests must be clinically urgent
+- Note: These requests must be clinically urgent.

-- If the patient is not home when we call, Canterbury SCL reserves the right to request the patient to attend one of our collection rooms in the area
+- If the patient is not home when we call, Canterbury SCL reserves the right to request the patient to attend one of our collection rooms in the area.

 - Patients or caregivers should inform their referring medical practitioner or nurse practitioner as soon as possible if circumstances change that could affect their eligibility for a home visit e.g. patient admitted to hospital etc.

-- The medical practitioner or nurse practitioner must contact Canterbury SCL as soon as possible should there be any changes to their patient’s requirements
+- The medical practitioner or nurse practitioner must contact Canterbury SCL as soon as possible should there be any changes to their patient’s requirements.

-- Patients who are considered to no longer require home visits will be discharged from the service after consultation with the referrer
+- Patients who are considered to no longer require home visits will be discharged from the service after consultation with the referrer.

 - We require a rest home staff member to be available to assist with identification as many patients are unable to self-identify.

-- Patients must ensure that all pets are restrained and that the mobile Phlebotomist can safely gain access to the patient’s home
+- Patients must ensure that all pets are restrained and that the mobile Phlebotomist can safely gain access to the patient’s home.

-- The home visit will not proceed if the Phlebotomist is not able to positively identify the patient
+- The home visit will not proceed if the Phlebotomist is not able to positively identify the patient.

-- Patients who are unable to effectively communicate their identification, e.g. non-English speaking, must provide photo ID or have a support person present who can provide identification
+- Patients who are unable to effectively communicate their identification, e.g. non-English speaking, must provide photo ID or have a support person present who can provide identification.

-To contact us regarding anything to do with the Home Visit Service please call: 03 360 0842, fax: 03 360 1494 or email: firstname.lastname@example.org
+To contact us regarding anything to do with the Home Visit Service please contact us – call: 03 360 0842 or email: firstname.lastname@example.org